Cusco Region Gems – 10 days tour

 4

 A fairly leisurely start at the hotel today, we will eat some breakfast there before heading to the market of Calca, this is a very local market and will provide some great photo opportunities, we will spend some time here, pick up some supplies before getting back into our transport to start the drive to a beautiful rural village.
 Here at the village we will be greeted by a local family who will host us for the day, we will spend time in the village, visit the school there and learn about the lives of these people.
 Our hosts will prepare us a delicious lunch in their home and we will have the chance for full portrait sessions of these people in their traditional, colourful clothes.
+And we will also enjoy a beautiful Alpaca Blessing Ceremony.
+After the day in the village we make our way back to Cusco and check into our hotel for the night.

 5